 Potential Birkin Problems

-This could be a sign that your Philodendron Birkin plant is receiving too much light.
+Among other common problems, yellow leaves could be a sign that your Philodendron Birkin plant is receiving too much light.
 Move the plant into a space where the sun’s rays aren’t directly shining upon your plant.

 While it seems counterintuitive, dry leaves could be a sign that your plant is receiving too much water.
 Make sure your potting mix allows for good drainage.